awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 For examples of common use cases you can look at [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)

+## DEBUG
+* If you are successfully streaming but run into issue with playback.
+You can do `export KVS_DEBUG_DUMP_DATA_FILE_DIR=/path/to/directory` before streaming.
+Producer will then dump MKV files into that path.
+The file is exactly what KVS will receive.
+You can use [MKVToolNIX](https://mkvtoolnix.download/index.html) to check that everything looks correct.
+You can also try to play the MKV file in compatible players.

 ## FAQ
 * Is CPP-SDK and GStreamer supported on Mac/Windows/Linux (Supported Platforms)